alwihar/Lodgify/README.md

-# Lodgify Technical Challenge - Task Progress Widget
+# Task Progress Widget

 This project is a React-based widget that displays the progress of a user's profile creation process.
 The widget features a series of tasks grouped into different categories.
 Users can view and interact with these tasks, checking them off as they are completed.
 The overall progress is visually represented in a progress bar that updates based on the completion status of the tasks.

 ## Project Overview

-The widget is designed as per the specifications provided in the [Lodgify Front-End Technical Challenge](https://lodgify.notion.site/Lodgify-FE-Technical-Challenge-65599fbea9d9436794e12f62d6542c3b).
 Key functionalities include:

 - Displaying tasks grouped by categories.
 - Allowing users to mark tasks as completed.